-Description of the Matter . . .

-At December 31, 2020, the Company's deferred revenue balance totaled \$110.7 million, which was presented as a component of other long-term liabilities on the balance sheet.
+Description of the MatterAt December 31, 2021, the Company's deferred revenue balance totaled \$103.9 million, of which \$24.5 million was presented as a component of other current liabilities and \$79.4 million was included in other long-term liabilities on the balance sheet.
 As discussed in Note 1 to the consolidated financial statements, under the Company's capacity purchase agreements, the Company is paid a fixed amount per aircraft each month over the contract term.
 The Company recognizes revenue related to the fixed amount per aircraft per month based upon completed block hours proportionate to total forecasted block hours over the contract term.
 To perform the allocation over the contract, the Company estimates revenue per block hour using historical data and forecasted flight activity and utilizing trends within the industry.
 Auditing the forecasted block hours over the term of the contract, which is the primary input used in the deferred revenue calculation, required extensive audit effort due to the estimation uncertainty of the forecasted block hours over the contract term resulting from the COVID-19 pandemic.

-How We

-Addressed the

-Matter in Our

-Audit

-We obtained an understanding, evaluated the design and tested the operating effectiveness of management's controls over recognition and deferral of revenue related to block hours flown.
-This included controls over the forecasting process used to develop the estimated future block hours used in the calculation.
-We also tested controls over management's review of the data used in the deferred revenue calculation.
+How We We obtained an understanding, evaluated the design and tested the operating effectiveness of Addressed the management's controls over recognition and deferral of revenue related to block hours flown.
+This included controls over the forecasting process used to develop the estimated future block Matter in Our hours used in the calculation.
+We also tested controls over management's review of the data used Audit in the deferred revenue calculation.
 To test the Company's estimated deferred revenue liability, we performed audit procedures that included, among others, assessing the methodology and assumptions used by the Company in the deferred revenue calculation, including testing of the forecasted block hours and validating completeness and accuracy of the underlying data used by the Company.
-Specifically, we compared management's forecasted block hours to historical flight activity, existing flight schedules with partner airlines and industry trends and publications.
+Specifically, we compared management's forecasted block hours to historical flight activity, existing flight schedules with partner airlines, and industry trends and publications.
 We evaluated management's ability to accurately forecast flight activity by performing hindsight analyses comparing actual historical results to past forecasts, including forecasts developed during the COVID-19 pandemic.
 We also performed sensitivity analyses to understand the impact of fluctuations in forecasted block hours to the deferred revenue liability.